jonortega/font-char-list/README.md

 This script is based on a [petrosAth/scripts](https://github.com/petrosAth/scripts/blob/master/fontcharlist.sh) script.

 I was looking for a way to check the UTF values for some NerdFont icons, because the ones showing on their webpage weren't working.
 I came across [this](https://unix.stackexchange.com/questions/595756/how-to-list-all-supported-glyphs-of-a-given-font) page where someone posted the code for the script.
-It mentioned the name, so i looked it up and i found his GitHub repo.
+It mentioned the name, so I looked it up and I found his GitHub repo.

-I just tweaked the script a little so it worked exactly as I wanted it.
-I'm uploading it here so I can always go back to it and just in case someone finds it and can have a better explanation of how and for what it works.
+I just tweaked the script a little so it worked exactly as I wanted.
+I'm uploading it here so I can always go back to it.
+Also just in case someone finds it and can have a better explanation for what it does and how works.

 ## Usage